 Despite compelling argument that she should become an architect, Liz Collins graduated from The University of Colorado with a Bachelors of Fine Art and a lot of “tsssk tsssk’s” from the sidelines.
 Noting her artwork's odd perspective with walls and windows out of plumb the consensus was that it was just as well she didn't follow their advise.
 It is exactly this off-kilter look that has become the signature style of her work.

-Collins began by doing serigraphs (silkscreen prints), quickly moving into oil pastels, then onto mixed media, always retaining a certain whimsy to her work.
+Collins always retains a certain whimsy to her work.
 Evident in every medium is her familiar infusion of life and movement in all things.
 Breaking up the usual planes of color with maps, sheet music and poetry keeps her work dynamic, never stale or static.

-More recently her fascination with maps and travel has added another dimension to her work.
+Her fascination with maps and travel has added another dimension to her work.
 "Travelling the world I have realized how I love to watch people in their every-day activities, whether it be selling chai on the bustling street corner, or riding a bicycle through inconceivable traffic.
 I love to watch their limbs, their movement, the subtle ways they hold themselves, their feet, their hands.
-Using maps, or poetry or music, to me, adds an element of surprise as well as a sense of place."

 Liz Collins' artwork is currently sold in galleries and shops throughout the country AND at art shows and festivals.
 She loves the travel, the interaction and the new inspiration that comes from distant and not-so-distant places.